Folding Shovel Pick with Pouch for $5

 You'd pay $15 to $20 elsewhere.
 Buy Now at Amazon

-It's $3 under our mention from a week ago, $12 off list, and the lowest price we could find.
+It's $12 off list and the lowest price we could find.
 Buy Now at That Daily Deal

 That's the lowest price we could find by $4.
 Buy Now at That Daily Deal